maija-philip/PersonalSite_v9-22/README.md

 # PersonalSite_v9-22
-Maija Philip
-September 2022
+Maija Philip | September 2022

 Personal Project

-Languages Used: HTML5, CSS, JavaScript

  - Designed for extensibility using a grid-based interface and my own theme.css file to make new pages easy to create and modify
  - Developed expandable images and slid